Why Prompt Engineering is Dead (And What Comes Next)

 Based on 10+ years software development, 3+ years AI tools research — RUTAO XU has been working in software development for over a decade, with the last three years focused on AI tools, prompt engineering, and building efficient workflows for AI-assisted productivity.

-is Dead (And What Comes Next) Individual prompt tuning is a dead end.
-Not because prompts don't matter, but because hand-tuning prompts as if they're one-off tricks stops working once you have multiple teams, multiple services, and real reliability requirements.
+Individual prompt tuning is a dead end.
 The era of the "Prompt Whisperer" is closing.
 In its place, a more rigorous, industrial discipline is emerging: Prompt Lifecycle Management (PLM).

 Gartner recently identified Agentic AI as a top strategic technology trend for